 There are still folks who email me and wonder if I am a real human living at home with all this white and an abundance of light hued Belgian linen.
 As if maybe there’s a chance I blog un-authentically about staged spaces which don’t truly get use from imperfect humans who bleed and are capable of making messes.

 Um yes.
-Non-cyborgs do live here, and we have souls too (there’s a criticism I have received too many times to count!).
-How crazy is it that I have to put that on the record!
+Non-cyborgs do live here, and we have souls too (now there’s a criticism hurled at me more times than I can count!).
+How crazy that I have to put that on the record!
 Ha!

 I’m a fan of all the shades of white and stain-resistant linens, washable fabrics, and durable textiles that aren’t disposable.